 The Dental Clinic provides preventive, restorative, cosmetic and emergency dental care in a clean, safe, pleasant, and caring environment.
 Services include cleanings, x-rays, restoratives including fillings and crowns, root canals, extractions, fabrication of TMJ/clenching appliances and athletic mouth guards and teeth whitening.
 Referrals are given as needed.

-This service is available to UGA students, their spouses/partners, UGA Faculty and Staff, their spouses/partners, and dependents (age 6 and up) of current UGA students and faculty/staff.
+This service is available to UGA students, their spouses/partners, UGA Faculty and Staff, visiting professors, and postdocs, their spouses/partners, and dependents (age 6 and up) of current UGA students and faculty/staff.
 Retired faculty/staff who have previously been treated while employed at UGA are eligible for care for 2 years after retirement.